narvarte/monasca-docker/tools/check-health/README.md

   was created (report warning when more than 10 restarts happen).
 * Checking if any service was restarted because "out of memory" error.

+### Services without health checks

+Following services does not have health checks and are not tested if they are working properly:

+* Monasca Agent Forwarder
+* Monasca Agent Collector
+* Monasca Persister
+* Monasca Thresh
+* Monasca Notification
+* Monasca Log Metrics
+* Monasca Log Persister
+* Monasca Log Transformer
+* Monasca Log Agent
+* Monasca Log Spout

+They are still tested for too many restarts if `-r` is used.

 ## Checking number of service restarts

 It's impossible to check exact number of restarts of services in the last